The Brunel Trophy 2026

 The draw for the first round of the 2026 Brunel Trophy was made on Monday, February 2nd.

-Matches are to be completed by March 8th.
+Matches were to be completed by March 9th.

-It reads (complete with full results as at February 19th and number of lives remaining in parentheses):
+It read (complete with full results and number of lives remaining in parentheses):

 Titus Simen(2) received a bye